luyadev/luya/docs/guide/app-themes.md

 ### Additional path map

 It is also possible to define additional path for inheritance by add a path map in the theme config.
+In this way block and widget views can also be override with a theme.

 ```theme.json
 {